chrisruffalo/simple-ssl/README.md

 implementation.
 SimpleSSL is not designed for speed or a full feature set.
 Where possible SimpleSSL maintains compatibility with the
 Bouncy Castle libraries and the JCE.

-The internal implementation will default to secure options and will warn or correct the user where possible if they are making insecure choices.
+The internal implementation will default to secure options and will attempt to warn or correct the user/implementor where possible if they are making insecure choices.

-The (API)[#api] has several main entry points that are outlined in the next section.
-These are [Keys](#keys) and [Certificates](#certificates).

-## Quick Facts
+## Design Notes

 Most of the objects in the API that have a direct analog in the JCE are type-compatible where possible.
 These objects can be unwrapped through the ```unwrap()``` method to convert to a JCE object if required.
 Objects, like ```KeyPair```, that cannot extend interfaces and types from the JCE API also support ```unwrap()``` so that